 LED Outdoor Lighting

-LED (Light Emitting Diode) – typically use 75% less energy with a minimum of 25 times the longevity.
+LED (Light Emitting Diode) lights are currently all the rage for everyone from car drivers to homeowners.
+These lights, which typically use 75% less energy with a minimum of 25 times the longevity, have become the light source du jour for so many of our clients.
 LED is still a rapidly advancing technology and will bring a substantial savings to the US energy demand as well as your personal home energy savings.

-1. LED – a Light Emitting Diode (chip) is a flake of metal that has a specific amount of energy delivered to it by a small computer board (driver) that is designed specifically for it.
-A higher quality chip will eliminate fracturing which gives a rainbow effect.
-Something you don’t want in your light fixtures!
+- LED.
+A Light Emitting Diode (chip) is a flake of metal that has a specific amount of energy delivered to it by a small computer board (driver) that is designed specifically for it.
+A higher quality chip will eliminate fracturing which gives a rainbow effect, something you don’t want in your light fixtures!
 Great LED fixtures will give you a clean output with no hot spots, color separation or sharp edges.

-2. Driver – drive systems manage the energy flow to the LED.
-A great driver will be housed away from the LED board in order to not share its heat.
+- Driver.
+Drive systems manage the energy flow to the LED.
+A great driver will be housed away from the LED board in order not to share its heat.
 A driver should have the capacity to correct fluctuating power for a smooth, consistent flow which will save your LED board from surges.

-3. Housing – it’s important that the housing allows a majority of the heat to escape, is durable and weather resistant to last the life of the LED.
+- Housing.
+It’s crucial that the housing allows a majority of the heat to escape, is durable and weather resistant to last the life of the LED.

-4. Optics – LED’s need optics to deliver the concentrated amount of light in a specific direction.
+- Optics.
+LEDs need optics to deliver the concentrated amount of light in a specific direction.
 Optics are very important and can give you a variety of beam widths.